 Yes (with one big but).

-Salmon is a well-established favorite of nutritionists and foodies alike.
+Salmon is a well-established favorite of nutritionists and foodies alike (and is the cornerstone of some dog food recipes).
 It’s a fish that earns its superfood reputation—it contains Omega-3 fatty acids, which are shown to reduce inflammation and cardiovascular disease risk and to improve immunity and canine coats.
 It’s also full of other beneficial nutrients including vitamins A, B, and D, plus zinc and calcium.
 Salmon is high in protein and many dogs find it delicious, which is especially helpful if your dog is a picky eater or sensitive to other meat.

 There’s a big condition for feeding salmon, though: For dogs, salmon must be thoroughly cooked—the USDA says to hit 145 degrees—because the raw flesh can host potentially fatal parasites.
 One causes Salmon Poisoning Disease, which affects only dogs and their wild cousins.
 As the name implies, the disease is primarily caused by raw salmon, but trout, steelhead, and Pacific salamanders can also transmit it.